 The exam summary indicated I have passed four domains and require proficiency in others.
 After retrospection and a few long walks, I told myself to measure the gain, not the gap.
 At least I was 50% there.

 Thanks to (ISC)2, who offered a free voucher, it was a financial relief.
 However, the mental game was still on.
 I booked the exam on 21st December 2022.
 I had roughly three months.
 My focus was to work on weak domain areas and work on more practice exams.
 Mainly, I was keen to know why other answers were wrong.

 On exam day, the mantrap kind of entrance door reminded me of physical control.
 I saw CCTV cameras everywhere that could be used for preventive and detective controls.
 I was given an NDA (Non-Disclosure Agreement) to read for the exam rules, and it recalled how trade secret is used as NDAs.
 They scanned my palm, and all that biometric security Type 1 & Type 2 error flashed before me.

 The CISSP material was ingested in every nerve of my mind and body.
 For the first time, I felt what it means to sleep, eat and walk CISSP.
 Still, I needed more confidence to pass the exam.

 My strategy was to complete 120 questions in two hours.
 I took a break after two hours and completed the remaining 55 questions at my own pace.
 When I was about to answer the last question, I knew I didn't pass, but I was happy for some reason.
-I was content that I had improved in those four domains and as an overall security professional.
+I have improved in those four domains and as an overall security professional.

 I came out and had no courage to look at the report.
 When the exam facilitator gave me the printout, I told her, "I need another attempt."
-She smiled and didn't s"y anything.
+She smiled and didn't say anything.

 I opened my report after five minutes and wanted to see which domain still needed work.
 Instead, I see the keyword "Congratulations!"